Biggan2003/Version_5____Sign_Fluent-AI-Sign-language-to-Natural-Language-Processing-Public/README.md

 **Sign-Fluent AI** represents a sophisticated fusion of **Computer Vision (CV)** and **Large Language Models (LLMs)**.
 Unlike traditional pattern-matching systems, this project implements a high-performance pipeline that decodes spatial hand landmarks into semantic embeddings, which are then processed via Generative AI to produce contextually accurate natural language.

 ---
+## 🌐  Vision: Breaking the Silences with Artificial Intelligence

+In a world where communication is a fundamental human right, millions of individuals belonging to the hearing and speech-impaired community face an invisible barrier. **Sign-Fluent AI** was born from a singular, powerful ambition: **To ensure that no voice goes unheard.**

+MY mission is to democratize communication by providing a real-time, AI-driven bridge between Sign Language and Natural Language.
+By leveraging the power of Computer Vision and Large Language Models (LLMs), we are transforming complex hand gestures into meaningful conversations—empowering general people to understand, connect, and converse with the speech-impaired community effortlessly.

+> *"Technology is at its best when it empowers the marginalized.
+We aren't just building an app; we are building a world where silence is no longer a barrier to being understood."*

 ## 🧠 Core AI/ML Architecture